OpenMatch/COCO-DR/README.md

 @inproceedings{yu2022cocodr,
-  title={COCO-DR: Combating Distribution Shifts in Zero-Shot Dense Retrieval with Contrastive and Distributionally Robust Learning}, author={Yue Yu and Chenyan Xiong and Si Sun and Chao Zhang and Arnold Overwijk}, booktitle={Conference on Empirical Methods in Natural Language Processing (EMNLP)}, year={2022}
+  title={COCO-DR: Combating Distribution Shifts in Zero-Shot Dense Retrieval with Contrastive and Distributionally Robust Learning}, author={Yue Yu and Chenyan Xiong and Si Sun and Chao Zhang and Arnold Overwijk}, booktitle={Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing}, year={2022}
 }
 ```

 ## Acknowledgement
-We would like to thank the authors from [ANCE](https://github.com/microsoft/ANCE) and [Condenser](https://github.com/luyug/Condenser)  for their codebase.
+We would like to thank the authors from [ANCE](https://github.com/microsoft/ANCE) and [Condenser](https://github.com/luyug/Condenser) for their open-source efforts.